Next Open Day - 24 June

 What sort of careers do graduates pursue?

-You will be assessed through national standards for the award of Qualified Teacher Status.
-Successful graduates can pursue a teaching career in primary schools.
+Graduates of this course can pursue a teaching career in primary schools.

 Do you provide employability services?